runwayml/learn/docs/getting-started/views.md

 | Socket.IO  | Query and receive results via a Socket.IO message                   |
 | OSC        | Query and receive results using OSC over UDP                        |

 4) **Options**: Each model has a set of options, you can change and tweak.
-In AI terms, these are often known as hyperparameters.
+These are often known as hyperparameters.

 5) **Run/Stop & Install**: This button will allow you to start and stop your models.
 Learn more about [running a model](how-to/run-a-model.md)